R-Scibor/Quiz-App/Readme.md

 - **Python:** The programming language used on the server side.
 - **PostgreSQL:** A production-ready, relational database.
 - **Redis:** An in-memory database used as a broker for Celery.
+- **Google Gemini API:** Used for AI-powered evaluation of open-ended questions.

 ### Infrastructure and Tools